william-stacken/Tiriryarai/README.md

 By default, they can be found in the application data folder, which is `$HOME/.config/Tiriryarai` on Unix systems.

+## 3. Web Interface

-## 3. How To Build
+## 4. How To Build
-### 3.1 Linux
+### 4.1 Linux
 Install **Mono** from [here](https://www.mono-project.com/download/stable/#download-lin) and run `msbuild Tiriryarai.sln`

-## 4. Adding Plugins
+## 5. Adding Plugins
  - Add a new .NET Console application project to the solution.
-Select Mono .NET Framework 4.8 as the target framework.
+Select .NET Framework 4.8 as the target framework.
- - Add a reference to the `Tiriryarai` project, `System.Web`, `System.Runtime.Config`, and `Mono.Security`.
+ - Add a reference to the `Tiriryarai` project, `System.Web`, `System.Runtime.Config`, `Mono.Security`, and `Mono.Options`.
  - Create a new class that implements the [`IManInTheMiddle`](Tiriryarai/Server/IManInTheMiddle.cs) interface.
- - In the main method, create an instance of the [`HttpsMitmProxy`](Tiriryarai/Server/HttpsMitmProxy.cs) class and call its `Start()` method by passing an instance of the [`HttpsMitmProxyParams`](Tiriryarai/Util/HttpsMitmProxyParams.cs) class.
+See the link for documentation of which methods must be implemented.

 [`TiriryaraiMitm`](TiriryaraiMitm) contains a dummy example plugin that can be used for reference.
-It makes use of the `Mono.Options` nuget package to parse command line arguments.

-## 5. How To Use
+## 6. How To Use
+Tiriryarai accepts a number of command line arguments which can configure it.
+For a list of those arguments, use the `-h` flag.

 The first time Tiriryarai starts up it needs to generate the `.pfx` files, which takes a few seconds.
 To use the proxy, you need to install its Root CA certificate.
 After Tiriryarai has started correctly, open `http://<your-hostname-or-ip-address>:<your-port>` and click the download link.
 From there, install it in your client.
 You also need to configure your client to use the proxy.

-## 6. License
+## 7. License
 Copyright (C) 2021 William Stackenäs <w.stackenas@gmail.com>

 This README file documents the use of Tiriryarai.